telefonicaid/fiware-orion/doc/manuals/devel/httpHeaders.md

 ## 8. User-Agent

-User-Agent HTTP Header is used by both requests and responses.
+User-Agent HTTP header is used by both requests and responses.
 It describes which version of Orion we are using along with its transfer library and version.
 It gives the string that identifies the user agent.